Interviewed March 2011

 In the 1960s, Montaner began writing a weekly column that was soon appearing in almost every Latin American country.
 In 1970, he moved to Madrid and began writing works of fiction and nonfiction.
 In 1972 he established a publishing house, Editorial Playor.
 His most widely acclaimed books include “Informe Secreto Sobre la Revolución Cubana,” published in 1975; “200 Años de Gringos,” published in 1976 on the occasion of the bicentennial of the United States and analyzing the reasons the United States has developed differently than Latin American countries; and “Fidel Castro y la Revolución Cubana” (1984).

 It has been estimated that 6 million people now read his weekly columns, and he has lectured frequently throughout the hemisphere about the defense of liberty, economic development, and the important role of culture in the evolution of societies.
 He is also a regular commentator on CNN’s Spanish-language broadcasts.

-The Cuban government denies or severely constrains the rights to freedom of expression, peaceful assembly, association, movement, and religion.
-The government and the Communist Party control all news media, and the government routinely harasses and detains its critics, particularly those who advocate democracy and respect for human rights.
-Government action against dissidents often takes the form of “spontaneous” attacks by regime-organized mobs.
-Prison conditions are harsh and often life threatening, and the courts operate as instruments of the Communist Party rather than conducting fair trials.
+The Cuban government does not respect the rights to freedom of expression, peaceful assembly, association, movement, and religion.
+The government and the Communist Party control all news media, and the government routinely harasses and detains its critics, particularly those who advocate democracy and respect of human rights.
+Frequent government actions against dissidents often take the form of attacks by regime-organized mobs.
+Prison conditions are harsh and often life-threatening, and the courts operate as instruments of the Communist Party rather than conducting fair trials.